Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Introduction

 \section{Introduction}

-Modern language models (LMs) trained on next token prediction have demonstrated impressive capabilities, spanning coding, mathematical reasoning, fact verification, and embodied interaction~\citep{wei2022emergent,bubeck2023sparks}.
-As these models are designed with the ultimate goal of collaborating with humans, it becomes imperative that they complement these skills with an understanding of humans, in particular their beliefs, emotions, desires, and intentions~\citep{li2023theory}.
+Language models (LMs) trained on next token prediction have demonstrated impressive capabilities across various tasks, spanning coding, math, and embodied interaction ~\citep{wei2022emergent, bubeck2023sparks}.
+As these models are designed with the ultimate goal of collaborating with humans, it becomes imperative that they complement these skills with an understanding of humans.
 Core to this understanding is \textit{Theory of Mind} (ToM) -- the ability to attribute mental states to oneself and others~\citep{premack1978does}.
 ToM is essential for effective communication and cooperation with other agents, facilitating interaction and learning from feedback and demonstrations~\citep{saha2023can}.
-Given its significance, ToM has emerged as a critical milestone in artificial intelligence (AI) and an important capability when evaluating cutting-edge LMs~\citep{bubeck2023sparks}.
-Interest in LMs' generative performance on tasks requiring ToM reasoning has resulted in a wide variety of benchmark datasets, typically involving question-answering tasks \citep{le2019revisiting, gandhi2024understanding, kim2023fantom, he2023hi, tan2024phantom, xu2024opentom}.
+Given its significance, computational ToM has emerged as a key capability when evaluating cutting-edge LMs~\citep{ma2023towards, shapira2024clever, chen2025theory}.

-Despite showing improved performance on ToM benchmarks compared to earlier models, modern LMs are still far from perfect \citep{sap2022neural}.
-Text generated by LMs often contains errors that limit their performance on ToM tasks \citep{martindale2019identifying}.
-Previous work has shown that it is sometimes possible to still obtain correct predictions by \textit{probing} LMs' internal representations \citep{li2021implicit, liu2023cognitive, gurnee2023finding}.
-In particular, \citet{zhu2024language} have shown that LMs, when prompted with a story and a belief statement, can represent beliefs from their own perspective and, to a lesser extent, from the perspective of a character in the story.
-Their work is an important first step towards understanding how LMs represent mental states, but it is limited in the number of models and settings studied, leaving many questions unanswered.
+Despite the improved performance on ToM benchmarks compared to earlier models, modern LMs are still far from perfect \citep{sap2022neural}.
+Text generated by LMs often contains errors that limit their performance on ToM tasks. \citet{zhu2024language} showed that \textit{probing} LMs’ internal representations can sometimes recover correct belief inferences, with models like Mistral-7B-Instruct \cite{jiang2023mistral} and DeepSeek-7B-Chat \cite{bi2024deepseek} capturing beliefs from both their own and others' perspectives.
+While promising, this remains a preliminary step: it examines only single-sized, fine-tuned models, leaves possible confounds uncontrolled, and ignores how subtle changes in prompting affect belief representations.
+As a result, we still lack a clear understanding of how internal belief representations differ across models, whether they reflect true ToM or spurious patterns, and how robust they are to prompts.